• Skip to primary navigation

 1. Make sure egg whites are at room temperature.

-3. Make a few extra stems since some of them may fall during baking.
+3. Make a few extra stems, since some may fall during baking.

 4. Once meringue caps and stems are baked, keep the oven door slightly ajar to allow the meringues to cool, although it is optional.

-7. While presenting a Bûche de Noël, decorate a serving platter with meringue mushrooms, fixing them with melted chocolate.
-It will prevent them from breaking when they accidentally fall while serving the log to a holiday table.
+7. While presenting a Bûche de Noël, decorate an airtight platter with meringue mushrooms, fixing them with melted chocolate.
+This prevents them from breaking if they accidentally fall while serving the log to a holiday table.

 Recipe variations